saraozn/tp/docs/DeveloperGuide.md

 #### Motivation
 The property agent may want to edit the details of a customer or property after adding it to the application.
 For example, the property agent may want to change the budget range of a customer after adding it to PropertyMatch.
-Or, the property agent may want to change the price of a property after adding it to PropertyMatch.
+Or, the property agent may want to change the budget of a property after adding it to PropertyMatch.

 #### Implementation
 The `EditCustomerCommand` and `EditPropertyCommand` classes extends the `Command` class.
 They are used to edit the details of a customer or property, respectively.